na-stewart/sanic-security/README.md

 The tables in the below examples represent example request `form-data` (https://sanicframework.org/en/guide/basics/request.html#form).

 You can create the initial administrator account via the example below.
 This account can be logged into and has complete authoritative access.
+Login credentials can be modified in the configuation.

 ```python
 create_initial_admin_account(app)